ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Introduction

-can also be evaluated exactly.
-For $f$, we allow stochastic models and estimates that can be arbitrarily inaccurate, provided that: \begin{enumerate} \item these quantities are sufficiently accurate, sufficiently often, and \item the objective function $\sobj+\nobj$ does not increase too much when estimates of $\sobj$ are inaccurate. \end{enumerate} We precisely state these assumptions later but note for now that this paradigm is a practical one.
-For instance, it corresponds to the case that $\sobj$ is an expected loss with respect to a data distribution and $\nobj$ is a sparsifying regularizer like the $\ell^1$ norm or is an indicator function for convex constraints.
+can be evaluated exactly.
+In general, \eqref{eq:pm} is a nontrivial optimization problem; an example is the proximal mapping of total variation $\|\nabla x\|$, even in finite dimensions.
+However, many common functions evaluated inexpensively or even analytically, such as the $L^1$-norm and projections onto convex constraints.
+We refer the reader to \cite{parikh.2014} for an in-depth treatment.
+Our problem class is thus suitable for such $\nobj$ and the case that, e.g., $\sobj$ is an expected loss with respect to a data distribution.
+For $\sobj$, we allow stochastic models and estimates that can be arbitrarily inaccurate, provided that: ($i$) these quantities are sufficiently accurate, sufficiently often; and ($ii$) the objective function $\sobj+\nobj$ does not increase too much when estimates of $\sobj$ are inaccurate.
+These assumptions are both practical and widespread in the literature; c.f. \cite{storm,storm-rates} and citations therein.

-ProxSTORM combines STORM (a trust-region framework for \underline{st}ochastic \underline{o}ptimization with \underline{r}andom \underline{m}odels) \cite{storm,storm-rates} with the proximal trust-region framework in \cite{baraldi.2022}.
-The latter framework imposes the same exactness conditions on $\nobj$ and its proximal mapping as we do and permits \emph{deterministic} inexactness concerning $\sobj$.
-The analysis in \cite{baraldi.2022} stipulates that models and estimates of $f$ always satisfy error bounds decreasing to zero as the algorithm progresses.
+It is in this context that we develop a stochastic algorithm for \eqref{eq:p}, called ProxSTORM.
+ProxSTORM combines STORM, a trust-region framework for \underline{st}ochastic \underline{o}ptimization with \underline{r}andom \underline{m}odels, \cite{storm,storm-rates} with the proximal trust-region framework in \cite{baraldi.2022}.
+The latter framework imposes the same conditions as Assumption \ref{a:p}.1 and permits \emph{deterministic} inexactness concerning $\sobj$.
+The inexactness criteria used in in \cite{baraldi.2022} stipulates that models and estimates of $f$ always satisfy error bounds decreasing to zero as the algorithm progresses.
 In many practical applications, however, inexactness is \emph{stochastic}, resulting from sampled approximations of expectations or sporadic failures of subroutines used to evaluate $\sobj$ that arise from sophisticated simulations \cite{storm}.
-To accommodate stochastic inexactness in the context of \eqref{eq:p}, we generalize STORM.
-In doing so, we use the norm of the $\sobj+\nobj$ proximal gradient as our stationarity measure, in keeping with \cite{baraldi.2022}; that is, we use the norm of
+To accommodate stochastic inexactness in the context of \eqref{eq:p}, we generalize STORM to accommodate nonsmooth $\nobj$.
+In keeping with \cite{baraldi.2022}, we use the norm of the $\sobj+\nobj$ \emph{proximal gradient} (PG) step as our stationarity measure; that is, ProxSTORM terminates when the norm of